microsoft/Rexl/docs/Grammars.md

 ### Productions for _prefix-unary-expr_

 The prefix unary operators are numeric negation, numeric posation, logical negation, and bitwise negation, using typical punctuators.
-Note that the the `!` and `~` operators  have different precedence than the `not` and `bnot` operators.
+Note that the `!` and `~` operators  have different precedence than the `not` and `bnot` operators.
 For example, `not x < y` is equivalent to `not (x < y)` while `! x < y` is equivalent to `(! x) < y`.